Prevent Summer Pantry Pests

 The larvae and some adults of these insects feed on grains (rice, barley, corn, wheat, birdseed), grain products (oatmeal, cornmeal, pasta, cereals, flour, cake mixes, pancake flour, granola, dry pet food), nuts, dried fruits and other dried plant material (dried flower arrangements, ornamental corn, seed displays).

 Paper packaging can be a big source of infestation, particularly on bags of pet food and birdseed.
 These items should be stored, where possible, in a garage or shed.
 It's best if they are stored in a tightly lidded plastic storage container that is cleaned regularly.
 For foodstuffs that come in paper, such as flour or sugar, store the items in the freezer for a few days where possible, to kill any small pantry pests.
-You can also store these items in separate plastic or glass containers, but take care not to mix old and new products and clean well before replacing.
+You can also store these items in separate plastic or glass containers, but take care not to mix old and new products and clean and dry each container well before refilling.

 - Place a 3-1 mix of boric acid and cornmeal in shallow dishes inside cabinets to kill off moths and other pests.
 Do not let this mix come in contact with open food containers, kids or pets.